Red-eye flights save time and money but often test your comfort and energy.

 Slip-on shoes or sneakers with good support are great options for red-eye flights.

-Prepare Your Body for Sleep
+Prepare Your Body for Rest Before a Red-Eye Flight

 Getting your body ready to sleep is essential for making the most of a red-eye flight.